MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-overview.md

 &#171; Previous: [Remote Access Always On VPN Advanced Features](always-on-vpn-adv-options.md)<br>
 &#187; Next: [Remote Access Always On VPN Deployment Planning](always-on-vpn-deploy-planning.md)

 You deploy Always On Virtual Private Network \(VPN\) connections for remote computers that are running Windows 10.
-In this topic, you learn about the VPN connection process, servers to configure, ProfileXML VPNv2 CSP node, and other tecnologies to deploy Alwasy On VPN.
+In this topic, you learn about the VPN connection process, servers to configure, ProfileXML VPNv2 CSP node, and other technologies to deploy Always On VPN.

 For this deployment, you must install a new Remote Access server that is running Windows Server 2016, as well as modify some of your existing infrastructure for the deployment.